The Book of Penumbra

 $1,000 to purchase.
 11 of 23 sold.

 Materials: Hand-bound accordion case binding.
 Thai Mulberry Black and Tengu-jo Japanese Kozo.
 Letterpress printed with handset type and photopolymer plates.
 Gold Foil Tooling.
 Signed and numbered by the artist.
-Laid in hinged painted black box.
+Laid in a hinged painted black box.

 Dimensions: 9.13 x 6.69"; 19 pages.